-For the vast majority of people, garden sheds are typically reserved for storage.
+For the vast majority of people, garden sheds are typically reserved for storage and security.
 For this reason, not much thought goes into their exterior appearance or interior design.

 But in recent years, the popularity of the garden shed has come on leaps and bounds.
 Not only are they available in an abundance of different shapes and sizes, garden sheds are now being used in a variety of different ways too.

 So, if you’ve ever wanted to get more out of your garden shed, here are seven unique applications you might not have thought of previously.

 1. Convert your garden shed into a studio or home office

 This is one of the most popular garden shed conversions.
 With an increasing number of businesses offering flexible hours, more and more people are choosing to work from home.
 But it can sometimes be hard to focus when you’re surrounded by household distractions.
 By turning your garden shed into an office, you’ll be able to fully concentrate on your daily duties.

 If you’re tight for space inside your home or don’t feel like changing any existing rooms, consider turning your garden shed into another living area.
 Add comfort with a small sofa, put some shelves up on the wall and create a reading nook in the corner.

 3. Use a garden shed as a kids playhouse

 The robust and durable nature of garden sheds make for perfect playhouses, as kids can run riot without you having to worry about damage or disrepair.
 Along with plenty of storage options, think about using chalkboard paint for the walls so children can write and draw until their hearts content.

 Not only are gym memberships expensive, it is often difficult finding the time to go.
 So why not set-up your own mini gym in the garden?
 You don’t even need much equipment to get started, as you can often utilise your own body weight to keep in shape.
 And when the sun is shining, you can utilise the great outdoors too.